 Ya see....
 I'm still writing my memoir, and it is not about what I read hers is about.
 It is about growing up without knowing what happened to my mother when she disappeared, not knowing why or how she disappeared, and being confused over it for my entire life.

 Or that teensy, weensy part may deserve its own niche, like in the song cycle I started to compose something like seventeen years ago but put down.
-I could expand the cycle into a slightly fictionalized opera buffa.
-I do see quite a bit of humor in some of the past experiences.
-This balances out my cynical side, I guess.
+I could expand the cycle into some sort of opera.
+I could fictionalize it and put in some humor, but truly it's not funny at all.
+It was all hurtful.
+The man did not have good intentions for love with me or toward me.

 Since I haven't read that oboist's book, I can't remark on how it is written.
 And since I never really have been a successful classical performer, as in never won a position in an orchestra or tried to freelance like on purpose, my cumulative experiences can't be compared, exactly.